Energy-Based Models for Functional Data using Path Measure Tilting: EXPERIMENTS

 \textbf{Predictive Error.} Table \ref{tab:sse_loss} shows the prediction error on a range of datasets.
-Both NP and GP are designed for regression, and are competitive baselines for this problem.
+Most competitors are designed for regression, and are competitive baselines for this problem.
 However, the performance of GP on \texttt{Quadratic} is noticeably poorer than others.
 This may be due to us not performing any pre-processing for \texttt{Quadratic}.
-For the GP, interpolating between regions where there are not many observe points the mean will tend towards the prior mean which will accumulate large errors in this problem (see Figure \ref{fig:missing_setup}) due to the fact the learnt kernel is simple and unable to learn the data distribution.
-For other datasets where we pre-process the dataset, GP produces more competitive results. $\pi$-VAE also has high errors particularly on the ``Middle'' split and small context pair on ``Random''.
-This is due to error from estimating the initial coefficients for small context pairs which leads to high errors in the approximate posterior distribution.
-NPs performs well on all datasets and affirms that NP is a good choice for regression.
+For the GP, interpolating between regions where there are not many observe points the mean will tend towards the prior mean which will accumulate large errors in this problem (see Figure \ref{fig:missing_setup}).
+For other datasets where we pre-process the dataset, GP produces more competitive results. $\pi$-VAE also has high errors, particularly on the ``Middle'' split and small context pair on ``Random''.
+This is due to error from estimating the initial coefficients for small context pairs, which leads to high errors in the approximate posterior distribution.
+NPs and VIP performs well on all datasets and affirms that they are good choices for regression.
+EBP also performs well, particularly on the \texttt{Stocks} dataset.
 Overall, it can be seen that $\mathcal{F}$-EBM performs competitively across all datasets.